smartlab-network/open-biohit-plus/docs/troubleshooting.rst

 - **ReservoirHolder (Reservoir)** - Overflow when dispensing /Not enough Volume when aspirating
 - **PipetteHolder ( IndividualPipeeteHolder)** - Pipettor fail to pick tip from selected holder during pick_tip/ replace_tip.

-If the operation is physically possible, then changing children value by clicking on edit children Lw in deck_Editor.
+If the operation is physically possible, then changing children value by clicking on ** Edit children lw ** button in Deck Editor tab.

 .. _pipettor-connection-issues: